quicwg/base-drafts/draft-ietf-quic-http.md

 layout of the HEADERS frame cannot be used until the peer has given a positive signal that this is acceptable.
 Coordinating when such a revised layout comes into effect could prove complex.
-As such, allocating new identifiers for alternate versions of existing protocol elements is likely to be more effective.
+As such, allocating new identifiers for new definitions of existing protocol elements is likely to be more effective.

 This document doesn't mandate a specific method for negotiating the use of an extension but notes that a setting ({{settings-parameters}}) could be used for